MicrosoftEdge/css-usage/readme.md

 #### Getting Started

-We highly recommend any advancements that you can make to the script, we only expect it to get better with the community providing pull requests.
+We highly recommend any advancements that you can make to the script.
+We expect it to only get better with the community providing pull requests.
 To get started you'll need to install [node](https://nodejs.org/) and [git](http://www.git-scm.com/) then do the following:

 1. Fork the repo (see this page for [help](https://help.github.com/articles/fork-a-repo/))